rmsolgi/TensorLearn/README.md

-# tensorlearn
+# TensorLearn

-tensorlearn is a Python library distributed on [Pypi](https://pypi.org) for implementing tensor learning
+TensorLearn is a Python library distributed on [Pypi](https://pypi.org) for implementing tensor learning

 This is a package under development.
 Yet, the available methods are final and functional.
 The backend is [Numpy](https://numpy.org).